 Changing service providers can be a pain, but in your rush to get it over with, don't forget to settle up your accounts.
 Some providers, be they gas, cable, electric, satellite or any number of other services, keep accounts on file when they aren't closed out properly.
 Make sure that when you make the switch, your account is caught up and you've requested the account be closed, otherwise the account might become inactive or delinquent.

 Most people know that excessive hard inquiries to check credit can negatively impact credit scores, but you might not even realize who runs a hard inquiry.
-While a credit check for credit cards, loans or a mortgage is expected, you might not realize that opening a new cable account, getting a new cellphone, renting a car, or requesting a credit limit increase can all result in hard inquiries as well.
+Applying for a credit card, loan or mortgage will typically result in a hard inquiry.
 Make sure that they're only done when absolutely necessary to avoid dragging down your score.

 Closed or Inactive Credit